already5chosen/softpc/half-baked/core_v4/readme.txt

  - used by instructions that have register B as a source except for integer stores and B=0
  - Start ALU/Shifter operations
  - ALU/Shifter instructions - continue to Writeback/Store
- - Conditional Branches with B=0 - Start ALU operations, continue to Branch
+ - Conditional Branches     - Start ALU operations, continue to Branch
 5. Load_Address (Optional, used only by memory loads)
  - Drive tcm_rdaddress and avm_address/control buses
  - For Avalon-mm accesses remain at this phase until fabric de-asserts avm_waitrequest signal